ClawBank

 • Off-ramp wallet — the liquidation address that auto-converts USDC to fiat.

 This is your trading wallet.
-Trading engines and spot swaps draw from this wallet’s USDC on Base — no KYC, no Bridge.
+Trading strategies and spot swaps draw from this wallet’s USDC on Base — no KYC, no banking setup.
 Check available trading balance with GET /api/v1/self_custody/token_balance?symbol=USDC (single token) or GET /api/v1/self_custody/balances (all tracked tokens).
-Do not use GET /api/v1/money/balance for trading — that reports the separate Bridge custodial balance and requires KYC.
+Do not use GET /api/v1/money/balance for trading — that reports the separate custodial bank-rail balance and requires KYC.

 Funding it is easy: create_topup_link returns a card / Apple Pay checkout link (no Coinbase account needed) that delivers USDC straight to the wallet, and in-app send_usdc_on_base transfers are gas-sponsored (no ETH required).